 Cross training across the organization will not happen overnight, it is likely to take several training sessions for each position.
 It may also entail putting together operating manuals for any information systems or other technologies necessary for a given position.

 Initial costsAny kind of investment is going to incur some sort of cost.
 If an external or internal person is needed to conduct training, this will involve either time or money.
-The fact that people will need to be pulled away from their regular jobs in order to learn new ones will temporarily cost productivity.
-Managers that invest the time in promoting cross training are pulled away from other tasks, and this too is a cost.
+The fact that people will also need to be pulled away from their regular jobs in order to learn new ones might temporarily cost productivity.
+Managers who invest the time in promoting cross training are pulled away from other tasks, and this too is a cost.

 However, while this initial investment may seem like a lot, it is important when considering this downside whether or not the benefits will outweigh these costs over the cost of time.
 Like most investments, seeing a payoff often takes time.

-May meet some resistanceChange is hard and it would not be surprising to see some employees exhibit signs of resistance to having to learn new tasks.
+You may meet some resistanceChange is hard and you shouldn't be surprised to see some employees exhibit signs of resistance to having to learn new tasks.
 It may be fear or uncertainty or the unknown, or it could simply be because employees may feel resentful of having additional responsibilities without extra pay.
-Either way, these situations would have to be dealt with which may not be easy.
+Either way, these situations would have to be dealt with which may or may not be easy.

-There are many pros and cons to cross training employees and, before making this investment, it is important to consider all the factors before going ahead with this initiative.
-Many businesses have found it pays off, but for some it may be decided it is not worth the effort.
+There are many pros and cons to cross training employees and, before making this investment, you'll want to consider all the factors before going ahead with this initiative.
+Many businesses find it pays off, but some may decide it's not worth the effort.
 The important thing is to look at all the factors involved and make an educated decision based on your own organizational makeup.